cirosantilli/git-tutorial/index.md

 Fetches all the remote branches.

-Creates only a single branch: the branch were the `HEAD` of the remote was.
+Creates only a single branch: the branch were the `HEAD` of the remote was, but also fetches all other branches under `.git/refs/origin/`, so that you can just `git checkout -b other-branch` to create them.

 ## Example: clone and branches